richo/snowplow-wiki/setup-guide/1-trackers/javascript-tracker/Self-hosting-snowplow-js.md

 ## Overview

-In addition to self-hosting the tracking pixel, we recommend self-hosting the SnowPlow tracking JavaScript, `snowplow.js`.
-Unlike the tracking pixel, this does not have an impact on where your SnowPlow data gets stored, but it does have some definite advantages over using a third-party-hosted JavaScript:
+We recommend self-hosting the SnowPlow tracking JavaScript, `snowplow.js` as it does have some definite advantages over using a third-party-hosted JavaScript:

 1. Hosting your own JavaScript allows you to use your own JavaScript minification and asset pipelining approach (e.g. bundling all JavaScripts into one minified JavaScript)
 2. As [Douglas Crockford] [crockford] put it about third-party JavaScripts: _"it is extremely unwise to load code from servers you do not control."_

 The alternative to self-hosting `snowplow.js` is to use the version hosted by **SnowPlow Analytics**, which is okay too.
+(Details of all the assets including `sp.js` that we house on behalf of the community can be found [here](hosted-assets).
 But if you want to self-host `snowplow.js`, please read on...

 ## Contents